neondatabase/website/content/docs/introduction/roadmap.md

 ## What we've just launched

+- **ISO27110 & ISO27701 compliance**: These new certifications add to our growing list of compliance achievements.
+For more about Neon's compliance milestones, see [Compliance](/docs/security/compliance).
+- **Increased limits for Neon projects**: We increased the number of projects included in all our paid plans: Launch (100 projects), Scale (1000 projects), and Business (5000 projects).
+The ability to create more projects at no extra cost supports use cases such as database-per-tenant and AI agents.
+[Read the announcement](https://neon.tech/blog/thousands-of-neon-projects-now-included-in-your-pricing-plan).
+- **A new Postgres toolkit for AI agents and test environments**: We recently announced an experimental release of the [@neondatabase/toolkit](https://github.com/neondatabase/toolkit).
+This toolkit lets you spin up a Postgres database in seconds and run SQL queries.
+It includes both the [Neon API Client](https://www.npmjs.com/package/@neondatabase/api-client) and the [Neon Serverless Driver](https://github.com/neondatabase/serverless), making it an excellent choice for AI agents that need to quickly set up an SQL database, or for test environments where manually deploying a new database isn't practical.
+To learn more, see [Why we built @neondatabase/toolkit](https://neon.tech/blog/why-neondatabase-toolkit).
 - **Postgres 17**: You can now run the very latest version of Postgres on Neon.
 [Read the announcement](https://neon.tech/blog/postgres-17).
 - **SQL Editor AI features**: We added AI features to the Neon SQL Editor, including SQL generation, AI-generated query names, and an AI assistant that will fix your queries.
 Currently available for Neon paid plan and Early Access users.
 [Learn more](/docs/get-started-with-neon/query-with-neon-sql-editor#ai-features).
 - **A new Business plan with more compute and storage**: This new plan provides higher storage and compute allowances (500 GiB of storage and 1,000 compute hours) in addition to all of Neon's advanced features.
 It also offers potential cost savings for customers requiring more storage than our Scale plan provides.
 To learn more, please refer to our [Pricing](https://neon.tech/pricing) page and [Plans](/docs/introduction/plans) documentation.